 The First Settlers

-Pierre Navarre
+Pierre Frechette Navarre

-Pierre NavarreThe first settler of European descent to settle in present-day St. Joseph County was Pierre Navarre.
-Mr. Navarre was of French descent, well educated, and moved to St. Joseph Country from Monroe, Michigan in 1820.
-At the time of this move, Mr. Navarre was an agent for the American Fur Company.3 Prior to Mr. Navarre settling in St. Joseph County, he had trapped and traded furs among the Native Americans that lived in the area.
-But, in 1820 he decided to permanently reside in South Bend and open a standing trading post.
+The first settler of European descent to settle in present-day St. Joseph County was Pierre Navarre.
+Mr. Navarre was of French descent, well educated, and moved to St. Joseph County from Monroe, Michigan, in 1820.
+At the time of this move, Mr. Navarre was an agent for the American Fur Company.
+Prior to Mr. Navarre settling in St. Joseph County, he had trapped and traded furs among the Native Americans who lived in the area.
+But in 1820 he lived permanently in South Bend and opened a standing trading post.

 Alexis Coquillard

-Alexis CoquillardAlexis Coquillard (pronounced ‘Co-quill-erd’) established the first American home in St. Joseph County.
+Alexis Coquillard (pronounced Co-quill-erd) established the first American home in St. Joseph County.
 He is usually regarded as the founder of the city of South Bend.
-Mr. Coquillard was born in Detroit September 28, 1795.
+Mr. Coquillard was born in Detroit on September 28, 1795.
 He served in the American forces during the War of 1812 under the leadership of William Henry Harrison.
-After the war, he returned to the St. Joseph Valley where he became an employee of John Jacob Astor’s American Fur Company.
+After the war, he returned to the St. Joseph Valley, where he became an employee of John Jacob Astor’s American Fur Company.

 In 1823, Mr. Coquillard built a trading post on the St. Joseph River.
 Along with a partner, Francis Comparet, who ran an associate trading post in Fort Wayne, the two trading posts became the centers of the fur trade with the Native Americans of northwestern Indiana and southwestern Michigan.
 In 1824, Alexis Coquillard married Frances Comparet, the daughter of his partner.

 On Monday afternoon, January 8, 1855, Mr. Coquillard was examining the ruins of his flouring mill, which had burned the previous Saturday, and accidentally fell from a beam on which he was walking 16 or 18 feet below, striking with his whole weight on the front part of his skull, crushing it in, so that he lived but about one hour.
 He did not speak after his fall, or give any evidence of being alive.
-The funeral procession which followed his remains to the chapel of Notre Dame showed how extensively he was respected when living, and how sincerely all mourned for him in death.
-During the day of his funeral, places of business in South Bend remained closed.5
+The funeral procession, which followed his remains to the chapel of Notre Dame, showed how extensively he was respected when living, and how sincerely all mourned for him in death.
+During the day of his funeral, places of business in South Bend remained closed.

 Lathrop Taylor